paralect/pdf-service/client/README.md

   1. **pagePath** - it is the path to **html** file which will be transformed to pdf.
   2. **pdfOptions** - you can provide pdf options (look options sections [here](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#pagepdfoptions)).
   3. **headers** - you can provide headers which will be used on the page, for examle you can add authorization header (look [here](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#pagesetextrahttpheadersheaders))
-  4. **templateParams** - if you are using handlebars template then you can provide properties which wis used on template.
+  4. **templateParams** - if you are using handlebars template then you can provide properties which is used on template.
+  5. **templateHelpers** - if you are using handlebars template then you can provide helpers which is used on template.

 This method returns **stream** with your pdf file.